hydrogen602/csv-stream-language/readme.md

   - Classify the elements in specified column according to a given set of rules.
 If more than one rule apply, the first matching rule is used.
 The produced classification is added as a column to the right of the table (i.e. appended to each row).
 If no rule matches, it will use
 - `filter <column: int> <match pattern>`
   - Only keeps rows where the element in the specified column matches the pattern
+- `sum <column: int>`
+  - Sum all the entries in the given columns.
+Strings will be appended, and if strings are numbers are encountered, the numbers will be turned into strings.

 # Syntax
 ## Match Rules